Skip to contents

 Post-hoc per-outcome causal-configuration assessment

-For each credible set, ask which outcomes share the causal variant. susie_post_outcome_configuration(fit, by = "outcome", method = ...) runs one of two complementary post-hoc analyses on the joint mfsusie fit; pick the one you want via method and call again to get the other:
+For each credible set, ask which outcomes share the causal variant. susie_post_outcome_configuration(fit, by = "outcome", method = ...) runs one of two post-hoc analyses on the joint mfsusie fit; call again with the other method to get both:

 summary() tidies either result into a colour-coded table: green for active / shared, yellow for ambiguous, dim for below-threshold.
 By default it filters to rows that show signal (pass signal_only = FALSE to see everything).